April 17, 2026 · By Alex Morgan

 How Agents Split Commission With Their Brokers

 New agents typically split 50/50 with their brokerage.
-A 2.75% buyer agent commission on a $400,000 sale ($11,000) means the agent keeps $5,500 and the brokerage keeps $5,500.
-Experienced agents negotiate better splits: 70/30 or 80/20 is common for agents with strong track records (Source: Bureau of Labor Statistics / NAR, 2024).
+A 2.75% buyer agent commission on a $400,000 sale is $11,000.
+The agent keeps $5,500.
+The brokerage keeps $5,500.
+Experienced agents negotiate better splits — 70/30 or 80/20 is common for those with strong track records (Source: Bureau of Labor Statistics / NAR, 2024).

 Frequently Asked Questions